Richard Valpy

 Richard Valpy (7 December 1754 – 28 March 1836) was a British schoolmaster and priest of the Church of England.
+He is best known as the head master of Reading Grammar School, in the town of Reading, England.

 Life and career

 Valpy was born the eldest son of Richard and Catherine Valpy in Jersey.
 He was sent to schools in Normandy and Southampton and completed his education at Pembroke College, Oxford.
 In 1777 he was ordained.
-After holding a mastership at Bury, in 1781 he became head master of Reading Grammar School, a post which he held for 50 years.
+After holding a mastership at Bury, in 1781 he became head master of Reading School, a post which he held for 50 years.
 From 1787 he held also the rectory of Stradishall, Suffolk.
 During the early part of Valpy's long head-mastership the school flourished greatly.
 At least 120 boys attended it.